opendatateam/udata/docs/extending.md

 ## Themes

-You can totally customize the udata apparence with themes.
+You can totally customize the udata appearence with themes.

 See the [dedicated section](creating-theme.md) for more details.